-In the Exchange Capture, you can use and configure many different types of tags, including tags from Acoustic Analytics (such as Acoustic Capture Utility tags), certified Exchange partners, and custom tags.
+In Capture, you can use and configure many different types of tags, including tags from Acoustic Analytics (such as Capture utility tags), certified Exchange partners, and custom tags.
 These tags are custom code inserted into your site so that you can track user behavior, such as conversions.
 Each partner tag and tag template has it's own requirements.

 Order of tag execution